Bira/octopus-carnival/_posts/2026-02-10-wir-dscc-hazards.md

 sharp and good enough at absorbing heat that by noon the arena resembles a huge natural air fryer.
 Guess when fights take place.

-Characters inside the arena are subject to Sun Sickness, a disease detailed in the Dark Sun Campaign Setting that probably represents heat stroke and dehydration.
+Characters inside the arena are exposed to Sun Sickness, a disease detailed in the Dark Sun Campaign Setting that probably represents heat stroke and dehydration.
 The walls are a variable level Obstacle, and moving adjacent to them subjects the character to an attack that deals mixed physical and fire